Trump gets criminal sentencing delayed till after presidential election

 Merchan also postponed consideration on whether to overturn the criminal conviction in light of a recent Supreme Court decision on presidential immunity and other evidence.
 That hearing is now set for Nov.
 12.

-The Supreme Court decision came after Trump was convicted in New York — but before he was sentenced.
-The timing threw into disarray what was already an unprecedented felony conviction against a former president and current Republican presidential nominee.

-Trump and his lawyers have spent the summer trying to blunt the case’s impact, in part by accusing Merchan of political bias.
+His lawyers have spent the summer trying to blunt the case’s impact on the election, in part by accusing Merchan of political bias.
 They’ve asked Merchan to overturn the conviction, appealed it, sought to delay the sentencing until after the election, and remove Merchan and move the case to federal jurisdiction.
-All efforts have failed so far.

-“There should be no sentencing in the Manhattan DA’s Election Interference Witch Hunt," Trump campaign spokesman Steven Cheung said after the decision to delay.
-"As mandated by the United States Supreme Court, this case, along with all of the other Harris-Biden Hoaxes, should be dismissed.”
+A spokeswoman for the district attorney, Danielle Filson, said the DA's office "stands ready for sentencing on the new date set by the court."

+"A jury of 12 New Yorkers swiftly and unanimously convicted Donald Trump of 34 felony counts," she said in a statement.

 Fundraising tool

-New York jurors in May said they unanimously agreed that Trump falsified business records to conceal a $130,000 hush money payment to adult-film star Stormy Daniels to influence the 2016 presidential contest.
+New York jurors in May unanimously agreed that Trump falsified business records to conceal a $130,000 hush money payment to adult-film star Stormy Daniels to influence the 2016 presidential contest.

 Even without a delay in his sentence, Trump has sought to use the conviction as a fundraising tool.
 Within 24 hours of the guilty verdict, Trump’s campaign boasted of raising millions of dollars.
 Since officially being named GOP presidential nominee, he has continued to discuss the trials at various campaign events.